-Parents and carers will receive a updated information on learning via Tapestry and meet with the class Teacher during Parents Evenings in the Autumn and Spring Terms to discuss learning and progress in all aspects of the EYFS curriculum.
-At the end of the school year parents and carers are provided with an Annual Report.
+Parents and carers will have the opportunity to meet with key staff to discuss learning and progress in all aspects of the EYFS curriculum at Parent's Evenings in the Autumn and Spring term.
+However, our open door policy and EYFS email means that parents can speak to their children teacher regarding issues that come up at other times.
+At the end of the school year, parents and carers are provided with an Annual Report.
 This report will be based on their child's development against each of the Early Learning Goals and the characteristics of their learning.